CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

 (included in the Graphviz package) to validate the syntax of the topology file.

-By simply openingOpen the topology file with Graphviz, you can to ensure that it is readable and that the file format is correct.
+By simply opening the topology file with Graphviz, you can ensure that it is readable and that the file format is correct.

-If you edit `topology.dot` file from a Windows system, be sure to double check the file formatting; there mayight be extra characters that keep the graph from working correctly.
+If you edit `topology.dot` file from a Windows system, be sure to double check the file formatting; there may be extra characters that keep the graph from working correctly.

 {{%/notice%}}